Twisted bilayer graphene as a terahertz plasmonic crystal

-In this work, we have formulated a theoretical model for plasmons in the network of 1D states formed in a minimally twisted gapped bilayer graphene (mTBG).
-We studied two different regimes.
+We studied plasmons in two different regimes.
 In the phase-coherent regime, $L \ll L_\varphi$, where $L$ is the lattice constant of the network and $L_\varphi$ is the single-particle phase coherence length, we employed the RPA.
 In the phase-incoherent regime, $L_\varphi\ll L$, we used the PNM.
 The PNM is similar to scattering models used to describe the single-particle band structure of the mTBG network~\cite{Efimkin2018, DeBeule2020}; however, it has two important differences.
 First, plasmon scattering at each network junction generically dissipates energy, so the plasmon modes are damped everywhere except at a few high-symmetry points in the mini-Brillouin zone.
 Second, the scattering at the junctions is governed by a full $6 \times 6$ matrix, i.e., plasmons can scatter in any direction.
 In contrast, in a related work, plasmons were restricted to scatter only in certain directions, same as single particles~\cite{Brey2020}.
 The omnidirectional plasmon scattering is possible because the Coulomb interaction couples all electrons regardless of their valley index.
 Indeed, the dielectric function of the system depends on the sum of $\mathbf{P}^+$ and $\mathbf{P}^-$, the polarization functions of the two valleys.
 Therefore, the equation for the zero modes of the dielectric function necessarily involves a coupling between $\mathbf{P}^+$ and $\mathbf{P}^-$.